kemanedonfack/Deploying-WordPress-on-a-2-Tier-AWS-Architecture-with-Terraform/README.md

 ```

 The `install_script.sh` file is a shell script that installs Docker and Docker-compose, configures a WordPress environment, and launches the application.

+## Conclusion:

+To conclude, deploying WordPress on a 2-Tier AWS architecture with Terraform offers a reliable and scalable solution for hosting your website.
+This approach allows any team, regardless of their level of Cloud experience, to successfully set up and manage their WordPress application.
+By leveraging Terraform's infrastructure-as-code capabilities, the deployment process becomes streamlined and repeatable.

+However, it is important to emphasize the significance of conducting thorough research and due diligence when selecting the appropriate AWS services and configurations for your specific requirements.
+Ensuring high availability, fault tolerance, and security should be prioritized during the deployment process.

+By following the steps outlined in this article and leveraging the power of AWS and Terraform, you can confidently deploy WordPress on a 2-Tier architecture, benefiting from the scalability and flexibility of the Cloud while maintaining control over your infrastructure.